jbukoski/personal_website/README.md

 The website is built with [blogdown](https://bookdown.org/yihui/blogdown/) and [Hugo](https://gohugo.io/), and is deployed by [netlify](https://www.netlify.com/).

-I heavily (and hackily(?)) edited the [Hugo Coder Portofolio](https://themes.gohugo.io/hugo-coder-portfolio/) theme by Yusuke Ishimi to fit my aesthetic tastes.
+I  edited the [Hugo Coder Portofolio](https://themes.gohugo.io/hugo-coder-portfolio/) theme by Yusuke Ishimi to fit my aesthetic tastes.